philloooo/pwa-unique-id/explainer.md

 ## Migration for user agents

-For solutions that add a new id field, if the default id doesn’t match the current user agent’s id solution, **migration** needs to be done for installed apps.
+For solutions that add a new id field, if the default id used **doesn’t match** the current user agent’s id solution, **migration** needs to be done for installed apps.

 To avoid breaking developers’ existing expectations, we can perform the migration in two phases.
 Or if it’s too complicated, we can just do phase 2 directly.